 This is where the ship has a serious outbreak of norovirus or an illness.
 So, this requires the ship to have a deep clean and for passengers to remain in their rooms.

-How long do compensation claims take to settle?
+How long does a ship accident claim take to settle?

 How long a claim takes really depends on the complexity of your injury claim and whether the cruise ship operator admits liability.
 The date of settlement could be later if the liable party disputes your claim, or says you bore some responsibility for the accident or illness you suffered.
 Your lawyer would fight for the maximum compensation settlement for your claim too, so negotiations could take some time.